 Clients look up information in the DNS by calling a resolver library, which sends queries to one or more name servers and interprets the responses.
 The BIND 9 software distribution contains a name server, named, and a resolver library, liblwres.
-The older libbind resolver library is also available from ISC as a separate download.

 The data stored in the DNS is identified by domain names that are organized as a tree according to organizational or administrative boundaries.
 Each node of the tree, called a domain, is given a label.
 The domain name of the node is the concatenation of all the labels on the path from the node to the root node.
 This is represented in written form as a string of labels listed from right to left and separated by dots.
 A label need only be unique within its parent domain.